ZootNaps/website/blog/from-guest-to-gold-the-art-of-converting-podcast-interviews-into-high-value-clients.md

 ---
-title: "From Guest to Gold: The Art of Converting Podcast Interviews into High-Value Clients"
+# CONTENTFUL FIELD: title
-date: YYYY-MM-DD
+From Guest to Gold: The Art of Converting Podcast Interviews into High-Value Clients

-draft: true
+# CONTENTFUL FIELD: slug
-author: [Your Name/South Lamar Studios]
+from-guest-to-gold-the-art-of-converting-podcast-interviews-into-high-value-clients

-tags: ["B2B podcasting", "podcast guest strategy", "client acquisition", "sales conversion", "B2B sales"]
+# CONTENTFUL FIELD: excerpt
-seo_title: "Convert Podcast Guests to Clients | B2B Strategy | South Lamar Studios"
+Learn the art of turning your B2B podcast guests into valuable clients.
+Discover strategies for selection, interviewing, and follow-up with South Lamar Studios.

-seo_description: "Learn the art of turning your B2B podcast guests into valuable clients.
-Discover strategies for selection, interviewing, and follow-up with South Lamar Studios."
+# CONTENTFUL FIELD: publishDate
----
+YYYY-MM-DD

-# From Guest to Gold: The Art of Converting Podcast Interviews into High-Value Clients
+# CONTENTFUL FIELD: content
 Your B2B podcast isn't just a platform for sharing insights; it's a unique opportunity to build relationships with potential high-value clients.
 Inviting executives from your target B2B SaaS companies as guests can be a powerful, organic way to initiate sales conversations.
 But how do you effectively master **turning podcast guests into clients**?
 It's an art that combines strategic selection, insightful interviewing, and meticulous follow-up.

 At South Lamar Studios, we see every podcast interview as a potential stepping stone towards a new client relationship.
 It's about creating a genuine connection and demonstrating value, long before any sales pitch is made.